Drag and drop an Excel file

 2. Drag an Excel file to the Explore window

-This example depicts these steps followed in a new dashboard created from the main menu, but you can follow the same steps in a new metric set.
+This example depicts these steps followed after choosing New and then Metric Set from the main menu, but you can follow the same steps when editing a dashboard.

-Drag the Excel file and drop it over the Explore window in Dundas BI.
+Locate your Excel file on your device (e.g., Windows Explorer or Finder), then drag and drop it into the Explore window in Dundas BI.

 The Excel file is automatically imported into Dundas BI as a data connector.

-Expand the Data Connectors folder in the Explore window to see the auto-generated data connector which corresponds to the Excel file.
-You can further expand the data connector to see the column structure of the Excel sheet.
+Expand the Data Connectors folder in the Explore window to see the auto-generated data connector for the Excel file.
+You can further expand the data connector to see any sheets and tables found in the file, and the column structure of each sheet.

-Drag the Excel sheet from the Explore window to the canvas.
+For this example, drag an Excel sheet from the Explore window to the canvas to view its entire contents.
 A table visualization appears which displays the contents of the Excel sheet.

 3. Drag an Excel file directly to the canvas

-Optionally, you can drag an Excel file from your computer and drop it directly onto the canvas of the dashboard (when editing) or a new metric set.
+Optionally, you can drag an Excel file from your computer and drop it directly onto a new metric set or onto the canvas of the dashboard when editing.

-The Excel file will also be added as a data connector in the Explore window, and a corresponding table visualization will appear on the canvas.
+The Excel file will be added as a data connector in the Explore window the same way as shown above, and a table visualization will automatically appear on the canvas displaying data from one of the file's sheets.

 4. Remove a column from the table